Why Is Water So Important?

 Similar to the metaphor used in baptism, the Bible also talks about water in relation to events that cleanse or purge sin and disease.

 One example is the story about Noah and the ark.

-We can also look at the rituals of the priesthood when the Israelites worshiped at the sanctuary in the desert.
+We can also look at the rituals of the Israelites when they worshiped at the sanctuary in the desert, or later in the temple at Jerusalem.
 Before doing any rituals or making any sacrifices that symbolized the power and restorative love of God, the priests were instructed to wash their hands and feet first.

 Thirst and salvation

 The Bible talks about water as necessary for satisfying both physical and spiritual thirst.

 Some examples of the spiritual thirst include:

 - “Therefore with joy you will draw water from the wells of salvation” (Isaiah 12:3, NKJV).

 - “I will give of the fountain of the water of life freely to him who thirsts” (Revelation 21:6, NKJV).

 - “They have forsaken Me, the fountain of living waters” (Jeremiah 2:13, NKJV).